 |Type of memory||Description|

 Your printer uses standard random access memory (RAM) to temporarily buffer user data during simple print jobs.

 Your printer may use two forms of non-volatile memory: EEPROM and NAND (flash memory).
-Both types are used to store the operating system, device settings, network information, bookmark settings, and embedded solutions.
+Both types are used to store the operating system, device settings, network information and bookmark settings, and embedded solutions.

 Hard disk memory

 Some printers have a hard disk drive installed.
-The printer hard disk is designed for device-specific functionality.
-This lets the device retain buffered user data from complex print jobs, as well as form data, and font data.
+The printer hard disk is designed for printer-specific functionality.
+This lets the printer retain buffered user data from complex print jobs, as well as form data, and font data.